Scotland’s Oldest Bridges.

 Later Medieval Period.

-Mathew Paris’s map of 1247 (right) appears to show only one bridge in the whole of Britain, at Stirling on the River Forth (London Bridge,1209, was certainly obscured by the city detail and perhaps others were similarly hidden).
+Mathew Paris’s 1247 map (right) appears to show only one bridge in Britain: the one at Stirling on the River Forth (London Bridge,1209, was certainly obscured by the city detail and perhaps others were similarly hidden).
 The ‘Pons Estruelin' seems to be a bridge of substance.
-The geography is inaccurate and distorted - maps of this age are impressionist rather than realistic - but the impression reflects a perception that the Forth and Clyde Valleys were an enormous barrier.
-They appeared to effectively create an island beyond Stirling, and this isolated area is prominently labelled Scocia Ultra Marina (Scotland beyond the sea).
+The geography is inaccurate and distorted - as was typical of maps of this age - but the key impression is that the Forth and Clyde Valleys were an enormous natural barrier, effectively isolating the region beyond Stirling .
+This area is prominently labelled Scocia Ultra Marina (Scotland beyond the sea).
 In medieval times the Forth estuary was indeed called ‘The Scottish Sea’.
 It seems that in the 13th century an extensive carse-marsh combined with a large estuary to limit access to the country beyond Stirling.
-Passage was wholly dependent on Paris’s bridge.
+Passage was largely dependent on Paris’s bridge.
 That might suggest that it was not a temporary or recent feature on the landscape.
 The map also gives significance and credibility to Tacitus’s first-century Scottish isthmus description,“velut in aliam insulam” (as if into another island).
 Stirling remained the only Forth crossing until 1769 when the bridges at Frew and at Drip were built.

 The Present Bridge